 After a beautiful lie in it was time to move on.
 We had booked Ibiza House Hostel last minute and it was quite expensive so we moved to a cheaper hostel, Paradise Dorms.
-It was the cheapest on the island but still £7 a night.
-The beds were okay and there were 4 bathrooms but the first dorm was also a corridor into another dorm, I spotted cockroaches in the bathroom and I generally just felt sad being there.
+It was the cheapest on the island but still £7 a night!
+The beds were okay and there were 4 bathrooms but the first dorm (the one we were in) was also a corridor into another dorm, it stank of urinals, I spotted cockroaches in the bathroom and I generally just felt sad being there.
 On the plus side, it was only 2 nights and the location was awesome between all the bars.

 After an amazing brunch with eggs we hiked up to viewpoints 1 and 2 passing many out of breath Chinese tourists on the stairs up.
 It was quite an overcast day so the views weren’t as spectacular as they could be but it meant that it wasn’t very crowded at the top and we could get some good pictures.

 One thing that is made very clear at this point is the devastation that was caused by the 2004 Boxing Day Tsunami.
 There are photos from before and after from the viewpoint and occasionally around the island you can see tsunami escape routes that take you high above sea level.